stream-protocol/payment-platform/README.md

 7. Conclusion

 ## 1. Overview
 StreamPay™ aims to offer payment solutions catering to both DAOs and Individuals.
-Our primary target audience consists of Solana, StreamPay and FUEL users seeking seamless payroll, funding, and vesting solutions.
+Our primary target audience consists of Solana, StreamPay™, and FUEL Network users seeking seamless payroll, funding, and vesting solutions.
 By providing these services, we strive to contribute to the growth and expansion of the ecosystems.

 ## 2. Key Features